Welcome back to the “2+3+2 (+2)” project.

 • Color vs. color will be permitted.
 The only exception is only one team can wear its “dark” jersey (the opponent can pair their color “medium” jersey vs. opponent’s “dark” jersey)

 Thanks for indulging me, and I hope you at least enjoy the concept of 2/3/2/3.
-I’ll tackle the remaining division (NFC West) tomorrow.
+I’ll tackle the remaining two divisions in separate posts.
 Please leave any comments/suggestions/critiques in the comments below!